Christopher Coe

-Christopher Coe (1953 – September 6, 1994) was an American novelist.
+Christopher Coe (November 27, 1953 – September 6, 1994) was an American novelist.

+Life

-Coe was born in Fountain Hill, Pennsylvania and raised in Portland, Oregon.
+Coe was born in Fountain Hill, Pennsylvania, and raised in Portland, Oregon.
 As an adult he lived in both New York City and Paris.
-Educated at Columbia University, he was a classmate of Amy Hempel, David Leavitt and Anderson Ferrell.
+Educated at Columbia University, he was a student of Gordon Lish and a classmate of Amy Hempel, David Leavitt and Anderson Ferrell.

-His first novel, I Look Divine, published in 1987, his second, Such Times, in 1993.
+His first novel, I Look Divine, was published in 1987; his second, Such Times, was published in 1993.
+His short stories were published in Harper's magazine and Story.
 As well as a writer, Coe also worked as a photographer and cabaret singer.

+In January 1983, while in Paris, he had a romantic relationship with the composer Claude Vivier.
+Such Times is partly an account of this, fictionalized as the protagonist Timothy's relationship with a composer named “Claude,” but with departures from the actual relationship.
+In the fall of 2025, Such Times was edited by Will Meyer and reissued by Archway Editions with previously unpublished photographs and a new introduction by Anderson Ferrell.

 Coe died of AIDS on September 6, 1994, at his home in Manhattan.